 The climb to Hurricane Ridge will likely result in a significant decrease in range, it is recommended to recharge your vehicle before leaving Port Angeles.
-To continue your journey, take US-101 W to Forks, the setting of the Twilight movie series.
-While in the area, a trip down WA-110 to the Third Beach Trailhead is a must for an amazing hike along the beautiful Pacific shore.
-The trail parallels the coast for many miles, however Third Beach is only about 0.5 miles from the trailhead.
+To continue your journey, take U.S. 101 to Forks, the setting of the Twilight movie series.
+While in the area, a trip down state Route 110 to the Third Beach Trailhead is a must for an amazing hike along the beautiful Pacific shore.
+The trail parallels the coast for many miles, however Third Beach is only about a half mile from the trailhead.

 After making your way back to Forks, consider one of the lodging options nearby as a home base for a visit to the Hoh Rain Forest or a hike along the Bogachiel River Trail.
 The Hoh Rain Forest is one of the largest temperate rainforests in the United States and has the distinction of being a World Heritage Site.

-After exploring all this area has to offer, consider recharging at either of the charging stations in Forks before continuing down US-101 S towards Ocean Shores.
-Along the way, enjoy the beautiful surroundings!
-The coast will be visible for approximately 15 miles beginning at Ruby Beach.
-There is a charging station at the Kalaloch Lodge within Olympic National Park approximately 34 miles from Forks.
-To reach Ocean Shores, take WA-109 W from Hoquiam.
-You’ll find a charging station in Aberdeen approximately two miles from Hoquiam.
+After exploring all this area has to offer, consider recharging at either of the charging stations in Forks before continuing down U.S. 101 towards Ocean Shores.
+Along the way, enjoy the beautiful surroundings.
+The coast will be visible for about 15 miles beginning at Ruby Beach.
+There is a charging station at the Kalaloch Lodge within Olympic National Park about 34 miles from Forks.
+To reach Ocean Shores, take state Route 109 from Hoquiam.
+You’ll find a charging station in Aberdeen about 2 miles from Hoquiam.

-Once you’re ready to continue your journey, take US-26 E where you will find fast charging options in Hillsboro or Beaverton depending on your specific vehicle.
-Continue on US-26 E towards Portland, otherwise known as the City of Roses.
+Once you’re ready to continue your journey, take U.S. 26 where you will find fast charging options in Hillsboro or Beaverton depending on your specific vehicle.
+Continue on the highway towards Portland, otherwise known as the City of Roses.
 Portland is famous for its green spaces, coffeehouses and quirky vibe.
-Portland represents the last major destination of this electric vehicle road trip itinerary before returning to Seattle, an approximate 3-hour drive along I-5 N. There are fast charging options located in Chehalis and Centralia, WA, about halfway between Portland and Seattle.
+Portland represents the last major destination of this electric vehicle road trip itinerary before returning to Seattle, an approximate 3-hour drive along I-5 N. There are fast charging options located in Chehalis and Centralia, about halfway between Portland and Seattle.